 - Spoon into a serving dish and dust with the rose powder.

 I’m a Froothie ambassador and this post contains affiliate links.
+Links are marked with an asterisk *.
 Buying through a link will not cost you any more, but I will get a small commission.
-This helps keep Tin and Thyme blythe and blogging.
-You can find out what other recipes I’ve made using Froothie equipment on my Full on Froothie page.
+This helps keep Tin and Thyme blithe and blogging.
+You can find out what other recipes I’ve made using Froothie equipment in my blender category.
 Opinions are, as always, my own.